Child Support Agreements

 Child support agreements allow parties to make formal arrangements about financial support for their children.

 Child support agreements can include provisions about the payment of periodic cash amounts, lump sums or non-periodic amounts, such as:

 - School-related costs, such as uniforms, books, equipment and excursion fees.

 - Private health insurance.

 - Sporting activity costs, including registration fees, uniforms and equipment.

 - Out of pocket medical, dental and specialist costs; and

 A child support agreement must meet the requirements of the Child Support legislation for it to be binding and enforceable.

-There are two types of child support agreements:
+There are two types of child support agreements, limited and binding.

 What is a limited child support agreement?